LarryFry/Pickhacks-2019/README.md

 # Pickhacks-2019

-Don't you hate it when you just want to look up a recipe online without hearing the blog poster's whole life story?
+Don't you hate it when you just want to look up a recipe but have to read the blog poster's whole life story?